-The swollen veins are caused by an increase in pressure.
+The swollen vessels are caused by an increase in pressure.

 Lumps form inside or outside of the anus, which can cause pain or bleeding.

-The diagnosis is based on an examination of the anus and rectum with an anoscope, sigmoidoscope, or colonoscope.
+The diagnosis is based on an examination of the anus and rectum, often with an anoscope, sigmoidoscope, or colonoscope.

 Most hemorrhoid symptoms go away without treatment, but fiber, stool softeners, and sitz baths can help relieve them.

-Some hemorrhoids are treated with a rubber band procedure or, if other treatments do not work, surgery.
+Some hemorrhoids are treated with a rubber band procedure, injection sclerotherapy, or infrared photocoagulation or sometimes surgery.

-Hemorrhoids occur when the veins in the lower rectum or anus become enlarged.
+Hemorrhoids occur when the blood vessels in the lower rectum or anus become enlarged.

 Internal hemorrhoids are hemorrhoids that form above the junction between the anus and rectum (anorectal junction).